haywirecoder/homebridge-envisalink-ademco/README.md

 **partitions**

 > - name : partition name - *if not present default value to "house"*
 > - partitionNumber: partition number - *if not present consecutive number is used, which is not ideal.
-Not need in single partition configuration.*
+Not needed in a single partition configuration.*
 > - partitionPIN: partition PIN/Code - *if not present master configure PIN is used.
-Not need in single partition configuration.*
+Not needed in a single partition configuration.*

 **zones** *(Optional section -- Atleast one zone must be define if used)*